iwasahighwayman/my-white-whale/README.md

 I then ran my 22 AWS wire up to a waterproof termination / distribution box in the back yard, on the ground on the north side of the west column, which would take in the power wire from the front yard voltage converter enclosure and connect that to three smaller, more discreet wires that would be fed to each of the three LED lighting units mounted on the columns of the covered patio area.

-When I originally attached the LED lighting controllers to the columns, I had a "50-50 shot" as to which column the unit with the LEDs spanning the cross beam should be mounted.
+When I originally attached the LED lighting controllers to the columns, I had a "50-50 shot" as to which column the unit with the LEDs spanning the crossbeam should be mounted.
 This was all done back when I was using the "AA" batteries, so the choice did not seem too relevant.

 As you've probably guessed: the crossbeam LED light controller (and east column controller) were mounted on the east column, and the solar cell power wire and distribution enclosure were at the base of the west column.